awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-sessiondocumentaccesscheck.md

 }
 ```

 If the `SessionDocumentAccessCheck` condition element is set to `false`, it will not affect the evaluation of the IAM policy\.
-If the `SessionDocumentAccessCheck` condition element is set to `true`, and you specify a document name in the `Resource`, you must provide the specified document name when starting a session\.
+That means if the `SessionDocumentAccessCheck` condition element is set to `true`, and you specify a document name in the `Resource`, you must provide the specified document name when starting a session\.
 If you provide a different document name when starting a session, the request fails\.

 If the `SessionDocumentAccessCheck` condition element is set to `false`, and a document name is not specified in the `Resource`, you do not need to provide a document name when you start a session\.
 By default, the `SSM-SessionManagerRunShell` document is used in the request\.